Coronavirus (COVID-19) Information

 Decisions to open Missouri schools, along with the methods/patterns of instruction being used during the 2020-21 school year, are made by local school leaders and local boards of education.
 There are currently no statewide health mandates related to K-12 schools.

-The Department of Health and Senior Services (DHSS) and DESE have released a document that answers frequently asked questions (FAQs) about K-12 school reopening and operating during the pandemic here in the Missouri School Reopening and Operating Guidance document.
-The original document, posted on July 9, has been updated to include further details regarding both proactive and reactive strategies that Missouri’s K-12 schools can utilize to mitigate the spread of COVID-19 and best protect their students, staff members and communities.
+The Department of Health and Senior Services (DHSS) and DESE answer frequently asked questions (FAQs) about K-12 school reopening and operating during the pandemic here in the Missouri School Reopening and Operating Guidance document.
+The original document, posted on July 9, has been updated several times to include further details regarding both proactive and reactive strategies that Missouri’s K-12 schools can utilize to mitigate the spread of COVID-19 and best protect their students, staff members and communities.
 There are no statewide health mandates related to K-12 school reopening being issued at this time, and it is important to note that local school boards and local jurisdictions have the authority to implement more stringent or less restrictive preventative measures than those listed in this document.
 Also, please note this is a living document, and edits or updates will be made as necessary.